microsoft/migrate-java-ee-app-to-azure-training/06-migrating-database/README.md

 GRANT ALL PRIVILEGES ON DATABASE sharearound TO <username>;
 ```

-> Note in a production environment you would not use the PostgreSQL admin user
+> :bulb: Note in a production environment you would not use the PostgreSQL admin
-> to allow access to application databases.
+> user to allow access to application databases.
 You would setup users for each
 > of your application databases.

 Next we are going to use the database.